LSSTDESC/sacc/README.md

 Installation
 ------------

-You can install with the command:
+You can install sacc with the command:

 ``pip install sacc``